Kotlin/kotlinx.serialization/docs-website/topics/alternative-serialization-formats.md

 ProtoBuf encodes integer properties using varint encoding by default.

-To use a different integer encoding for a property, apply the the [`@ProtoType`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-protobuf/kotlinx.serialization.protobuf/-proto-type/) annotation with a [`ProtoIntegerType`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-protobuf/kotlinx.serialization.protobuf/-proto-integer-type/) value.
+To use a different integer encoding for a property, apply the [`@ProtoType`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-protobuf/kotlinx.serialization.protobuf/-proto-type/) annotation with a [`ProtoIntegerType`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-protobuf/kotlinx.serialization.protobuf/-proto-integer-type/) value.
 This annotation affects `Byte`, `Short`, `Int`, `Long`, and `Char` properties.

 The `ProtoIntegerType` enum supports three options: